-An ordinance to amend the 2035 Land Use Plan to place the field delineated wetlands (excluding the wetland that received an artificial exemption from the Wisconsin Department of Natural Resources and verification that the U.S. Army Corps of Engineers did not take jurisdiction) in the Park, Recreation and other Open Space Lands with a staked wetland land use designation and to place the remainder of the property in the Low Density Residential land use designation; to remove the Urban Reserve land use designation from the entire property known as Outlot 9 of the Village Green Heights Addition #1 Subdivision generally located north of Main Street at 47th Avenue and further identified as Tax Parcel Number 92-4-122-223-0029.
-Adopted by the Village of Pleasant Prairie on August 21, 2017.
+An ordinance to amend the 2035 Land Use Plan Map 9.9 to place the field delineated wetlands shown and legally described on Exhibit 1 (excluding the wetland that received an artificial exemption from the

+Wisconsin Department of Natural Resources and verification that eh U.S. Army Corps of Engineers is not taking jurisdiction) in the Park, Recreation and other Open Space Lands with a staked wetland land use designation; and to remove the Urban Reserve land use designation from the vacant property (Tax Parcel Number 91-4-122-071-0015); and to update Appendix 10-3 of the Village of Pleasant Prairie Wisconsin, 2035 Comprehensive Plan to include said amendments.
+Adopted by the Village of Pleasant Prairie on March 5, 2018.